-- Centre College Counselors; - the College Chaplain; - Parsons Student Health Center staff; and/or - Off-campus mental health providers or rape crisis providers (even they are providing services on campus, they are considered providers from outside the College and are, therefore, confidential resources).
+- Centre College Counselors; - the Chaplain; - Parsons Student Health Center staff; and/or - Off-campus mental health providers or rape crisis providers.

 Persons in these positions are not required to disclose any personally identifiable information given in confidence, unless given permission by the individual, the allegations involve the physical or sexual abuse of a child or vulnerable adult, or there is an imminent threat to the life of any person.
-(On-campus Confidential resources will submit non-identifying, anonymous information about violations of this Policy to the Department of Public Safety for purposes of legally required statistical reporting under the Clery Act.)
+(Confidential resources may submit non-identifying, anonymous information about violations of this Policy to the Department of Public Safety for purposes of legally required statistical reporting under the Clery Act.)